What Are the Risks of Choosing Wrong Technology for Your Web App?

 Cost is an important factor to consider while developing a web application, of course.
 But don’t look only at the price you have to pay for the project.
 The quality of the app is more important than the budget you have.
 Sometimes it is good to do less but better, than trying to chew up too much.

 Firms tend to choose cheap technology only because of the price and the number of developers who use it (if there are a lot of developers who use a certain technology, prices are lower).
-Some technologies are easy to learn and there are a lot of developers out there to create your app.
-It is easy to find developers but much more difficult to hire true professionals.
+Some technologies are easy to learn, and there are a lot of developers out there to create your app.
+It is easy for businesses to find developers, but much more difficult to hire true professionals.

-Focusing only on the price tag may result in creating poor quality code, exposing your business to security leaks, infecting your app with numerous bugs, and the impossibility of adding new features.
+Focusing only on the price tag may result in creating poor-quality code, exposing your business to cyber risk and security leaks, infecting your app with numerous bugs, and the impossibility of adding new features.
 All of those setbacks lead to one simple consequence – losing users of the app caused by using cheap and bad tech.

-Choosing a wrong or outdated technology for your web application will certainly have a long-term negative consequence for your business:
+Choosing the wrong or outdated technology for your web application will certainly have a long-term negative consequences for your business:

 6 simple tips that will help you avoid choosing bad technology for your web application